astuyve/astuyve.github.io/about.md

 When I'm not writing software, you can find me [Base Jumping](https://www.youtube.com/watch?v=mkZFH1OaqOA) in the [red-dirt canyons of Utah](https://www.youtube.com/watch?v=4s-nHJUCmrQ), or the [edge of a cliff near the Alps - gearing up with my wingsuit](https://www.youtube.com/watch?v=2MMXDcrpxQE).

-I was born in Neenah, Wisconsin.
-I studied Computer Science at the University of Minnesota (BS - 2013).
+I'm from Neenah, Wisconsin.
+I studied Computer Science at the University of Minnesota.